konqueror1/python-binance-sdk/README.md

 # - If reset is `True`, the client will reset the retry counter to `0`
 ```

-### client.key(api_key) -> self

-Define or change api key, especially when we have not define api key in `Client` constructor, as well as `client.secret()`

-`api_key` is not always required for using binance-sdk.

-If we only want to subscribe to streams except `SubType.USER`, and don't want to make HTTPs requests, then `api_key` is unnecessary.

 ### client.secret(api_secret) -> self

-Define or change api secret.
+Define or change api secret, especially when we have not define api secret in `Client` constructor.

+`api_secret` is not always required for using binance-sdk.

 ### await client.get(uri, signed=False, **kwargs)
 ### await client.post(uri, signed=False, **kwargs)